juanibiapina/resume/resume.md

 <small>August 2017 - present</small>

+At Babbel I help build the APIs and platform support for the mobile and web clients.
+A big part of the work is conceiving good APIs that can be used by current and future company initiatives.
+I'm also participating on the microservice extraction at the company, as well as helping bring the development, testing, infrastructure and interviewing practices up to date.
+We deal with lots of AWS services and automated infrastructure.
+I am a major contributor to the process of migrating all of the user's vocabulary from MySql to DynamoDB.

+Technologies:

+- Ruby
+- Rails, Terraform
+- DynamoDB, AWS Batch, AWS DMS and many other platform AWS services

 ### Software Developer at Movinga

 <small>Feb 2017 - August 2017</small>

 I joined a team of full-stack developers at Movinga and immediately started working on a micro service and its three client applications.
 I was also responsible for starting a couple of frontend applications from scratch.
 Later we extracted a pricing micro service from the main legacy code in order to improve deployment times, frequency (from once every two weeks to 10 times a day) and provide better insights about our prices.